Bermuda Attractions

 If you want, you can get a guide from Bermuda Department of Tourism to help you understand the background and the history as you go around the sites.

-Located at the Bermuda Maritime Museum in Royal Naval Dockyard, the Commissioner's House has a two-room exhibit that displays many disturbing artifacts tracing the realities of slavery in Bermuda.
+Located within the premises of National Museum of Bermuda in Royal Naval Dockyard, the Commissioner's House has a two-room exhibits that display many disturbing artifacts tracing the realities of slavery in Bermuda.

 Located at Warwick parish, this is the oldest Methodist building in Bermuda that still exists.
 It was built by the free blacks and the slaves in 1827 to have a place of worship of their own.
 They worked mostly during their free time at night to complete the construction.